-YourtTrip usually costs $19.99, but we’ve got 5 copies of the new YourtTrip to giveaway to our readers this week!
-Just leave a comment below and let us know where you’re planning on traveling this summer to enter our giveaway.
-Then, share our giveaway post on your favorite social network, and share a link to your post in a new comment below for an extra entry.
+Mailplane 3 usually costs $24.95, but we’ve got 3 copies of Mailplane to giveaway to our AppStorm readers this week as an early holiday gift.
+To enter the giveaway, just leave a comment below and let us know why you’d love a copy of Mailplane — then share the giveaway and leave a second comment with a link to your post for an extra entry.

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.

 Apple’s brought a number of iOS features back to the Mac, and some of them are really great.
 I happen to love the new iBooks for Mac (even though, oddly enough, I preferred the old version of iBooks for iOS), and both Reminders and Notes are a nice little addition even if they’re not the apps I use for their respective functions.
 But some of the new features just aren’t as useful on the Mac — Game Center, for instance, is likely an app you never open on the Mac.

 But there’s another OS X addition that’s both useful and not at the same time: Notifications and their home, Notification Center.
 I like the native notifications for OS X and rely on them throughout the day, and the new interactive notifications are a rather nice addition even if they’re not something I use that much.
 But Notification Center is simply something I have to clear out every so often since I’m a neat freak.
 I never go there to check for things I missed, and the few times I accidentally open it I notice dozens of long-past notifications that just need cleared out.
 Usually, I’ll see a Mac notification and it gives me the info I need, so there’s no reason I’d need to click on it for it to do its job.
 And yet, that unclicked notification will end up in Notification Center waiting for me to clean it up.